Manikranth/Notes/Terraform/Notes.md

 ETC..
 ```

-An outputed attributes can also cak as a input to other resources being created via terraform. called cross-account resource:
+An output attribute can also act as an input to other resources being created via terraform.
+Called cross-account resource:

-**Cross-Account rescource**
+**Cross-Account resource**

 ```hcl
 resource "aws_eip_association" "eip_assoc" {